rkdarst/presentation-kickstart/index.rst

 Future prospects
 ----------------
 - We will probably keep going with this strategy for our large courses.

+  - There is really no reason not to invite the whole world.

 - Any other site may recommend users to attend our course

+  - Only watch, no breakout rooms.
-  - Or make their own breakout rooms to help with us.
+  - Make their own Zoom meeting for breakout rooms, no need to coordinate with us.
+  - Join our Zoom meeting.

 - Standardize clusters some?